imgiseverything/a11y-tests/README.md

 A collection of test cases of accessible HTML patterns (maybe some JavaScript too).

-When telling other developers what is and isn't accessible, it's actually hard to
+When telling other developers what is and isn’t accessible, it’s actually hard to
 a: be sure your suggestions are actually accessible and
 b: convince them to use my suggestions because seeing is believing